Syed-Hamza-Zahir/Prima/README.md

 Now, the SQLite database file will be shared among the pods through the PVC.
 Any changes made to the database by one pod will be visible to other pods sharing the same PVC.

+# GitHub Actions

+## Super-Linter

+Integrate Super-Linter into your GitHub Actions workflow to automatically lint various types of files in your repository.
+Create a GitHub Actions workflow YAML file (e.g., `.github/workflows/super-linter.yml`) for example, I've used [this workflow](https://github.com/devopsjourney1/mygitactions/tree/main)
+This workflow will run Super-Linter on each push to the main branch.

+Conclusion
 # Conclusion
 Thank you for using My Flask API!
 If you have any questions or issues, please contact smhzahir@googlemail.com.